Pentecost Holy Communion at 9:00am In Tallington Church

 Thank you for taking an interest in the Church of St Martin of Tours, Barholm-with-Stowe.

-You will be warmly welcomed at the door by James and David, given a simple Order of Service booklet to follow.
+You will be warmly welcomed at the door by James and David, given a Traditional (BCP) Order of Service booklet to follow along with a Hymn Book.

-After which a Harvest Reflection will be given by Fr Aran, Priest of our Seven Villages.
+After which a thoughtful reflection will be given by Fr Aran, Priest of our Seven Villages.

 With love, and hope to see you soon,